-- Establishes a program to regulate the discharge of dredged or fill material into wetlands. - The program is jointly administered by the U.S. Army Corps of Engineers and the Environmental Protection Agency.
-The Corps is responsible for the day-to-day administration and permit review and EPA provides program oversight. - No discharge of dredged or fill material may be permitted if: (1) a practicable alternative exists that is less damaging to the aquatic environment or (2) the nation's waters would be significantly degraded. - Permit review and issuance follows a sequence process that encourages avoidance of impacts, followed by minimizing impacts and, finally, requiring mitigation for unavoidable impacts to the aquatic environment.
-General permits are issued for specific classes of activities.
-Other, typically larger scale activities, require individual review by the Corps and an individual permit.
+- Regulate the discharge of dredged or fill material into wetlands - Jointly administered by the U.S. Army Corps of Engineers and the Environmental Protection Agency - No discharge of dredged or fill material may be permitted if: - (1) a practicable alternative exists or - (2) the nation's waters would be significantly degraded - Permit review and issuance follows a sequence process - avoidance of impacts, - minimizing impacts - mitigation for unavoidable impacts to the aquatic environment - General permits are issued for specific classes of activities.
+Projects not covered by a general permit require individual review by the Corps and an individual permit.